-The NGU PA Medicine program’s application cycle will open at the end of April 2018, and run through August 1st, 2018, via the Central Application Service for PA (CASPA).
-Our next cohort will begin in January 2019.
-CASPA is an online application clearing house located athttps://portal.caspaonline.org/.
-As of October 2017, the cost for a CASPA application was $177 for the first program you apply to and $51 for each additional program.
+The NGU PA Medicine program’s application cycle will open at the end of April 2019, and run through August 1st, 2019, via the Central Application Service for PA (CASPA).
+Our next cohort will begin in January 2020.
+CASPA is an online application clearing house located at https://portal.caspaonline.org/.
+As of March 2019, the cost for a CASPA application was $179 for the first program you apply to.
+If you submit to other programs before the first e-delivery of your application, each additional program is $45.
+If you submit to other programs after the first edelivery of your application, each additional program is $52.
 As a general rule, CASPA does not refund application fees.
 Information related to CASPA fees can be found here.
-The link between the NGU PA Medicine program, CASPA, and student candidates will be managed by the PA program’s Director of Admissions.
+The link between the NGU PA Medicine program, CASPA, and student candidates will be managed by the PA program’s Admissions Coordinator

 The GRE is required for admission and the scores must have been taken and recorded within the last five years (at the time of application).
 This GRE requirement, however, is optional for applicants with a Master’s Degree or higher from a U.S. regionally accredited institution.

 Please refer to article 3.2 in the PA Admissions Handbook for further detail.

 Three letters of recommendation (each from a ‘professional’ source; should not be from a relation or close family friend).

 A minimum number of patient care hours are not required for admittance into the program.
 However, a point value for paid health care experience is added to the applicants overall score.
 To receive points for paid health care experience it must be from a paid position(s) and not volunteer work.

 Please refer to article 3.4 in the PA Admissions Handbook for further detail.